rhysstever/Eona/Campaigns/Whispers In Opira/Session 0.md

 - First session when? (how much time to create character)
 - Session length: ~3 hours
 - In-person, will cancel if someone cant make the session

 ## Table Expectations
+- Tone
-- Tone: Semi-serious (mainly for time), no session can be "wasted"
+	- Semi-serious (mainly for time), no session can be "wasted"
-- Ettiquette
+- Etiquette
 	- No meta-gaming
 	- Respect everyone's characters
 	- Respect me: the time I've put into this story, world, etc
 	- Boundaries
 		- Respect
 		- No discrimination world based on race, gender, sexual orientation
 			- Only discrimination will be based on social class and religion (less)
 		- Players'
 			- ???
 	- Pet peeves
-		- Mine
 		- Asking for a specific check "Can do a nature check?"; exception being insight
 		- Unprompted rolls for a check you decided you should make ""
 		- Players'
 			- ???